 To be eligible for appointment a candidate must be successful in each of the following selection components:

-To learn more about the types of questions asked on the Written Examination, click here a Sample Test.
+The written examination is designed to evaluate applicant skills in the areas of grammar, spelling, punctuation, reading comprehension, and basic mathematics.
+The exam is one hour and forty-five minutes and has 56 multiple-choice questions.
+To learn more about the types of questions asked on the Written Examination, click here for a Sample Test.

-Correctional Officers (COs), Youth Correctional Officers (YCOs), and Youth Correctional Counselors (YCCs) must be able to respond to a variety of physically demanding activities to maintain the safety and security within a prison correctional environment.
-The CDCR’s Physical Fitness Test (PFT) evaluates each candidate’s strength, endurance, and agility required to satisfactorily perform the essential duties and functions expected of a CO.
-The PFT administered is modeled after and tests for the same abilities as those required of peace officer cadets to graduate from the 12-week CO Academy.
-This test is designed to assess the probability of success expected in performing various physical functions at both the Academy, and then later once cadets have graduated and have reported to their assigned institution or facility.
+Correctional Officers (COs), Youth Correctional Officers (YCOs), and Youth Correctional Counselors (YCCs) must be able to respond to a variety of physically demanding activities to maintain safety and security in a correctional environment.
+The Physical Fitness Test (PFT) evaluates each candidate’s strength, endurance, and agility as required to satisfactorily perform the essential duties and functions expected of a CO/YCO/YCC.
+The PFT administered is modeled after, and tests for the same abilities, as those required of peace officer cadets to graduate from the Academy.
+This test is designed to assess the probability of success in performing various physical functions at the Academy and after graduation at your assigned institution or facility.

 Government Code Section 1031 requires the California Department of Corrections and Rehabilitation (CDCR) to determine that “peace officer candidates are of good moral character, as determined by a thorough background investigation.”
 Civil Code 1798.15 requires that “personal information shall be collected to the greatest extent practical.”
 Additionally, Labor Code Section 432.7 requires that you disclose arrests or detentions which did or did not result in conviction, as well as referral to and participation in pretrial diversion programs.